chinhau-lim/boggle/readme.md

-## Apple Siri Team - Coding Exercise
+## A Very Simple Boggle Game

+#### Description

+> - Create a n * n board game that find words that can be formed by a sequence of adjacent letters.

+> - Constraints: minimum word length = 3, no repetitive instance.

 #### Dependencies:

 > - tkinter, shutil, string, nltk

-#### Description

-> - Create a board game that find words that can be formed by a sequence of adjacent letters.

-> - Constraints: minimum word length = 3, no repetitive instance.

 #### Execution Plan